-Guardianship, which is also referred to as conservatorship, is a legal process, utilized when a person can no longer make or communicate safe or sound decisions about his/her person and/or property or has become susceptible to fraud or undue influence.
+Guardianship, also referred to as conservatorship, is a legal process, used when a person can no longer make or communicate safe or sound decisions about his/her person and/or property or has become susceptible to fraud or undue influence.
 Establishing guardianship may remove considerable rights from an individual.
-Make sure you considered after alternatives to guardianship have proven ineffective or are unavailable.
+Guardianship should be considered only after alternative options have proven ineffective or are unavailable.

 Guardianship is a legal process that involves the removal of the individual’s rights, considerable due process protection often exists when guardianship is established.
 Protections include:

 - Notice to the individual of all proceedings

 - Attendance of the individual at all hearings/court proceedings

 - Ability of the individual to compel, confront, and cross examine all witnesses